 After college, Jeff worked for Farm Bureau as the field representative for the counties in northern New Mexico.
 He also represented the state’s farmers and ranchers in legislative discussions in Santa Fe.
 During this time, Jeff worked to bring farmer groups and rancher groups together.
 The Ag Group, as it’s loosely known, still gathers every year before the legislative session to set policy priorities that will benefit all of agriculture.
-When the session ends, the group puts on what’s known as Ag Fest to showcase to legislators and their staff the diversity of New Mexico agriculture.
+When the session gets going, the group puts on what’s known as Ag Fest to showcase to legislators and their staff the diversity of New Mexico agriculture.
 Jeff was instrumental in making this an annual event.

 Jeff first came to the New Mexico Department of Agriculture (NMDA), located in Las Cruces, in 1994.
-He spent the next nine years as the assistant director alongside Secretary Frank DuBois.
+He spent the next nine years as the assistant director alongside Secretary/Director Frank DuBois.
 During that time, Jeff helped create the New Mexico Agricultural Leadership Program, a two-year program that aims to develop effective leaders within the state’s food, agriculture and natural resource sectors.